Rent or Buy Construction Equipment

 - Many contractors overlook the total cost of managing the equipment they own – ownership comes with insurance and other fees including the operating costs of the truck, the driver, loading and unloading time, and fuel should be included as well as maintenance and replacement parts.

 There are many reasons to rent construction equipment, especially if you’re a small or growing operator.
 W.R.
 Scott Equipment Ltd. offers high quality skid steer loaders, compact excavators, track loaders, and other construction equipment for rent from top end manufacturers like Mustang® and Takeuchi with a wide range of attachments to meet your project’s unique needs.
 For your convenience, we provide daily, weekly and 4-week rental rates with two locations to serve you.
 If you have questions, are a homeowner or home builder, contact W.R.
-Scott Equipment Ltd. in Airdrie at 403-948-9732 or in Edmonton at 780-440-4040 today for the high-powered equipment you need to get the job done right.
+Scott Equipment Ltd. in Edmonton at 780-440-4040 today for the high-powered equipment you need to get the job done right.